PSRahul/PriorDepth/README.md

 For training the network, setup the configuration in ```KP3D_baseline/options.py``` and start the training with ```KP3D_baseline/main.py```

 More details are available in the presentations.
-Feel free to check them out!
+Feel free to check them out.